Awakening New Beginnings

 So periodically, spiders molt—literally crawling out of their skin and leaving it behind in order to grow.
 When Pinky was young, she grew quickly and molted frequently.
 As she matured, her molting slowed to about once per year.

 Watching a tarantula molt is a mind-bending experience.
-They build themselves a little bed made of spider silk, turn over on their backs, rupture their exoskeleton, and literally wiggle backwards out of it.
+They build themselves a little bed made of spider silk, turn over on their backs, rupture their exoskeleton, and literally wiggle backward out of it.
 The process takes hours, as they patiently work their way out of a skin that’s become too tight, too constricting—too small.

 When they emerge, they are instantly and measurably larger.
 They turn themselves right side up and wait.
 Their new exoskeleton, which has been forming underneath the old one, is wet and gooey.
 Their bodies are temporarily soft and exposed, leaving them incredibly vulnerable as their new protective shell dries and hardens.
 Once it does, then they go about their business and, over the next few days, life returns to normal.